OptionalRule/optionalrule.github.io/_drafts/2021-07-22-perilous-journeys-in-5e-p2.md

 ## Spicing Things Up

+These rules mix well with a number of other house rules.
+By themselves they are not any more deadly or gritty than any dungeon encounter.
+In fact, these rules really only bring journey encounters in alignment with dungeons and other main types of encounters.
+You can think of the entire track of a journey like a node based set of encounters in a dungeon.

+Mixing in other rules such as slower hitpoint recovery, or failed death saves only clearing on a long-rest, should be approached with caution with a system like this.

+Additionally, consider adding more opportunities for players to interact with locals during travel.
+Perhaps a well to do farmer would allow the party to sleep in their comfortable barn with food or supplies, or the rules might drive the party to seek out more Inns.
+The goal is to spice up journeys with more meaningful actions and choices, so encourage players to lean into that.

+## Conclusion

 These actions and rules imply a healthy variety of hazzards and challenges during Journeys, but DMs should use their descretion.
 Not every journey need be a gripping adventure, and DMs may choose to pass several days at a time rather than going day by day.
 Choose the style that best fits the pacing and style of the game in the moment.
 There are a number of wilderness encounter generators available on the DMs Guild, as well as sites like DnDSpeak.com that offer lots of encounter ideas and tables.
 I will eventually post systems here for journey based encounters as well.

-## Conclusion